 Writing Specialist

-To send a general question to the center, please email us at [email protected].
+The Writing Center is located on the fifth floor of William and June Warren Hall.
+To send a general question to the Writing Center, please email us at [email protected].

 1. Who can use the Columbia Law School Writing Center?